kSiadat/mtDNA_project/posts/circos_diagrams.md

 There are 3 different species I have used here: Human, Mouse, and Baker's yeast.
 Which have accession numbers NC_012920.1, NC_005089.1, NC_027264.1, respectivley.

+The images may take a while to load because they are in svg format, you can find [png images](../images/circos) if you need.
+But because they are in svg format you can zoom in on sections without losing image quality.

 Human:
 <img src="../images/circos/NC_012920.1.svg" alt="Human genome">